Understanding heat levels in chillies

 Extremely hot: 200,000 – 750,000 SHU

 SHU levels quoted by Sea Spring Seeds

 At Sea Spring Seeds we give the heat level of all, except some of the very mildest, varieties.
-The levels we quote are the results of HPLC tests done at Warwick HRI (formerly Horticulture Research International).
-The samples we have tested are always made up of fully ripe whole fruit picked from every plant growing in that crop.
-In other words we aim to get a heat level that is a proper crop average.
+The levels we quote are of fruit grown on our nursery in West Dorset and tested at Warwick HRI (formerly Horticulture Research International).
+The samples we send to HRI are always made up of fully ripe, whole fruit picked from every plant growing in that crop.
+In other words we aim to get a result that gives us an average heat level of the whole crop.

-Because of the wide variations between fruit tests done on a single fruit are notoriously unreliable.
+Because of the wide variations in heat levels between individual fruit, tests done on a single fruit are notoriously unreliable.